A practicum will give you real-world experience under the direction of a qualified dietetics professional.

 These forms are to be completed by the supervisor and/or the student about the student's performance.

 Mid-Point Evaluation Form- This should be completed by the student with the preceptor as a mid-point assessment of the practicum experience.
-The form must be signed by the student and practicum site supervisor and returned to your course instructor.
+The form must be signed by the student and practicum site supervisor and uploaded to eLC by the due date.